bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Fetching the HTML and parsing it into a DOM-like data structure isn't challenging — there are excellent open souce modules available for both of those tasks.
 With very little effort I was able to get to the point where I could use jQuery-like syntax to extract information from the pages published at the URLs.

 The problem is finding the most appropriate text to use as the headline in all that data.
-The headline you see when you view the article in a browser literally must be there, but extracting it in a purely algorithmic way proved extremely challenging.
-The real internet is a very messy place, and just about every site does things just a little differently.
+The headline you see when you view the article in a browser literally must be there, but extracting it in a purely algorithmic way proved surprisingly challenging.
+The real internet is a very messy place, and just about every site does things just a little differently!

 My first implementation simply extracted the text from the page's `<title>` tag.
 This usually does contain at least some of the headline, but not always all of it, and it usually contains **more** than just the headline.
 Just about every site pre-fixes or post-fixes some kind of branding around the headline, and some sites even truncate them.
 This approach left a lot of manual cleanup after the link was generated.

-My second thought was to lean into the fact that it's been considered best practice to have the most important title on a page be contained within the first `<h1>` tag on the page.
+My second thought was to lean into the fact that it's been considered best practice to have the most important title on a page in the first `<h1>` tag on the page.
 As sensible as this sounds, it breaks down in even more ways that using the `<title>` tag:

-1. With the introduction of semantic markup tags (`<heading>` `<body>`, `<article>`, `<section>`, etc.) best practice changed, so while the article title should still be in **an** `<h1>`tag, it doesn't have to be first one on the page.
+1. With the introduction of semantic markup tags (`<heading>` `<body>`, `<article>`, `<section>`, etc.) best practice changed, so while the article title should still be **an** `<h1>` tag, it doesn't have to be first one!
-2. Many websites choose to prioritise their brand or sub-publication name over and above the actual article's headline, so the headline is sometimes in an `<h2>` tag.
+2. Many websites choose to prioritise their brand or sub-publication name over and above the actual article's headline, so the headline is sometimes an `<h2>` tag.
 3. Some websites intentionally add invisible extra keywords to the end of their headlines in an attempt to game search engines.
-4. A few really poorly designed sites don't even use heading tags at all, they just use a styled paragraph with bigger text and a bold weight!
+4. A few really poorly designed sites don't even use heading tags for their article titles at all, but use styled paragraphs with bigger text and a bolder weight instead!

 My third approach was to try design some kind of algorithm that would try multiple possibilities in some sort of sensible order and somehow figure out which was right on each specific page.
 It didn't take long to realise this would require so many conditions and caveats that it's effectively impossible!